 Students in the Motor Symbol Sequencing program attend classes every second Thursday (4:00pm-6:00pm) from October to May.
 They also have 1-1.5 hours of homework each night (5 nights a week), but are not given the complete Arrowsmith assessment.
 Students in this program are assessed to determine their proficiency on the Motor Symbol Sequencing area only.

-EA follows the British Columbia curriculum for math and English up to and including grade nine.
+EA follows the British Columbia and Washington State curriculum for math and English up to and including grade nine.
 As most of our students in the full-time program start out below where they “should be” (based on age), we meet students at their current academic level (which is typically below grade level) and then bring them up to grade level over their time at EA.
 Students work on programs such as Slingerland and Lindamood Bell in Language Arts, and Jump Math in mathematics.

 Our older students (grade 10 and above) have a number of options available to them.
 Students who are currently working below grade level can take math and English at EA until they have reached the grade 10 level.
 They can then take these courses (and/or other courses required for graduation) through a distance education organization.